aiqc/AIQC/docs/explainer.rst

     - Receives the data.
 Mirrors the shape of incoming data.

   * - **Hidden**
-    - Learns from the patterns in the data. # of layers & neurons varies based on data complexity.
+    - Learns from the patterns in data. # of layers & neurons varies based on data complexity.

   * - **Output**
     - Compares the data to the real label.
 Mirrors the shape of the labels (# of categories).

+  * - **Regulatory**
+    - [Not pictured here] *Dropout, BatchNorm, MaxPool* help keep the network balanced.

 |